Correction: an earlier version of this report misstated the amount of the grant made to Build Healthy Places Network. It has been corrected.

 By one measure, about $1 trillion is spent annually in the United States treating avoidable diseases created by conditions resulting from poverty, such as lack of housing, education, medical facilities and economic development, according to Build Healthy Places Network, an organization dedicated to bringing together partners across the health and community development partners.

-Blue Shield of California funds the Blue Shield Foundation.
+Blue Shield of California funds the Blue Shield of California Foundation.
 The nonprofit insurer announced Feb.
 11 it pledged $40 million to the foundation.

 “Through their work, they’re actually pushing the health-care sector to think bigger about its role, beyond the walls of the clinic,” says Rachel Wick, senior program officer at the foundation.